 Suggested Activities for Each Function

 So supposing you are an ESTJ, for instance, your stack is Te-Si-Ne-Fi.
-You will want to spend 80% of your time on Te activities, about 20% of your time on Si activities, and about 30 minutes a day on Fi activities.
+You will want to spend 80% of your time on Te activities, about 20% of your time on Si activities, about 30 minutes a day on Ne activities, and another 30 minutes or so on Fi activities.

 Keep in mind that these lists are intended to spark ideas.
 They are in no way intended to be comprehensive.
 Furthermore, which activities on any given list you prefer will be influenced by your complete cognitive stack.
-For instance, the Fe function revolves around helping others; however, a sensing Fe will prefer to help persons while an intuitive Fe will be more comfortable helping humanity.
+For instance, the Fe function revolves around helping others; however, a sensing Fe user will prefer to help persons while an intuitive Fe user will likely be more comfortable helping humanity.
 Likewise, many types can write, but an INFP might prefer writing fantasy fiction while an ISTJ will do better with technical writing.
-Also, some of your favorite activities will probably be those that incorporate two or more of your cognitive functions.
+Some of your favorite activities will be those that incorporate two or more of your cognitive functions.

 The Se function observes present sensory data and experiences external bodily sensations.
 This function is the most in tune with the five senses.
 While “thrill-seeking” many sound like a negative adjective to many, it is a genuine need of this function.
 Novelty is a must.